ariewahyu/Newspaper-1/README.md

 ```

-Now let's look at the newspaper-specific properties we added
+Now let's look at the newspaper-specific properties we extracted by extending the above two.

 ```python
 >>> article.tags